yohanchatelain/fmriprep/docs/usage.rst

-Some modules of the pipeline (e.g. the ICA-AROMA denoising, the generation of HCP compatible *grayordinates* files, or the *fieldmap-less* distortion correction) perform on specific template spaces.
+Some modules of the pipeline (e.g. the ICA-AROMA denoising, the generation of HCP compatible *grayordinates* files, or the *fieldmap-less* distortion correction) operate in specific template spaces.
 When selecting those modules to be included (using any of the following flags:
 ``--use-aroma``, ``--cifti-outputs``, ``--use-syn-sdc``) will modify the list of output spaces to include the space identifiers they require, should the